 Resolution: 0.1 ug/L chl a, 0.1% FS

-Include the following DO (if a rapid pulse sensor was in use), Depth, Salinity and Turbidity data disclaimers:

 Dissolved Oxygen Qualifier (rapid pulse / Clark type sensor):

 The reliability of dissolved oxygen (DO) data collected with the rapid pulse / Clark type sensor after 96 hours post-deployment for non-EDS (Extended Deployment System) data sondes may be problematic due to fouling which forms on the DO probe membrane during some deployments (Wenner et al. 2001).
 The YSI 6600 EDS data sondes increased DO accuracy and longevity by reducing the environmental effects of fouling.
 Optical DO probes have further improved data reliability.
 The user is therefore advised to consult the metadata for sensor type information and to exercise caution when utilizing rapid pulse / Clark type sensor DO data beyond the initial 96-hour time period.
 Potential drift is not always problematic for some uses of the data, i.e. periodicity analysis.
 It should also be noted that the amount of fouling is very site specific and that not all data are affected.
 If there are concerns about fouling impacts on DO data beyond any information documented in the metadata and/or QAQC flags/codes, please contact the Research Coordinator at the specific NERR site regarding site and seasonal variation in fouling of the DO sensor.